Tag: Django

 # Create a dictionary to pass data to the template

-context = {'posts': posts}
+context = {'projects': projects}

-return render(request, 'core/home.html', context)
+return render(request, 'projects/project_list.html', context)

-2. Create URLs for Your App
+2. Map URLs to Your View

 from django.urls import path